Background Image for Header:

 Patrons can also consult print editions of the Guide to Manuscripts and Archives in the West Virginia Collection (1974, 1965, and 1958 editions) and the Parkinson Guide (2002), all available at the WVRHC's reference desk, for descriptions of the archives and manuscripts holdings.

 Please note: Only main reading room books and microfilm are available on Saturday in the West Virginia and Regional History Center.
 Archives & Manuscript materials cannot be accessed on Saturdays.
+Some A&M materials are available on microfilm, which can be found on the A&M Collections on Microfilm list.

 What is a finding aid and why should I use it?